Christakis Zografos: Philanthropy

+who taught Albanian at the school of Qestorat.

 His son Georgios Christakis-Zografos became a notable diplomat, politician and head of the Autonomous Republic of Northern Epirus (1914).

 Legacy

 Under the Communist regime in Albania (1945–1992), Zografos and his son were labelled 'enemies of the state'.
 Anyone from his home town who held the name Zografos, whether they were related or not, was also persecuted.
 After 1992, however, the situation changed and today the Zographeion school in Qestorati has been renovated and reopened as a museum.